junxit/us-congress-bills-119/metadata.md

 - 2025-02-14 — Introduced in House
 - 2025-02-14 — Introduced in House
 - 2025-02-14 — Referred to the House Committee on Natural Resources.
+- 2025-08-29 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2025-09-03 — Subcommittee Hearings Held
+- 2025-09-17 — Committee Consideration and Mark-up Session Held
+- 2025-09-17 — Ordered to be Reported (Amended) by the Yeas and Nays: 25 - 17.
+- 2025-09-17 — Subcommittee on Energy and Mineral Resources Discharged
+- 2025-11-25 — Placed on the Union Calendar, Calendar No. 336.
+- 2025-11-25 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+119-386.
+- 2025-11-25 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+119-386.